SaraBornstein/ClonePractice/week-05.md

 - HTML/CSS, RWD practice by imitating an existing webpage (CodePen)
 - Ruby/ERB variable review with effects in Slim and Haml (WWC)

+## D35 2018-08-03

+- contribution to WWC front-end (code/content maintenance)
+- MWS Project 2: better grasp of IndexedDB, but still fighting an TypeError